 How long do I need to wait for my new National Entitlement Card (NEC)/Young Scot NEC?

 New or replacement cards generally arrive in the post within 10 working days from the date each application is approved.
-However, demand is expected to be high in January and delivery may take longer.

 If you have applied for a Young Scot NEC through your school, the school can provide more information on when your card will be delivered.

 My details aren’t right.
 What do I do?

 Most cardholders can update their details at getyournec.scot or get in touch with your local council to have your details amended.